Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Experiments

 Moreover, for CIFAR-10, we compare the accuracy of our network and two other networks ResNet18 and VGG19, all using adversarial training.
 From the results in Table \ref{tab-41}, our network $\F^{(1)}$ performs better than ResNet18 and VGG 19.

-As pointed out in \cite{trades}, networks trained with adversarial training are usually have lower accuracies, and the accuracies given in Tables \ref{tab-1} and \ref{tab-41} are about the best ones for DNN models of similar size.
+As pointed out in \cite{trades}, networks trained with adversarial training usually have lower accuracies, and the accuracies given in Tables \ref{tab-1} and \ref{tab-41} are about the best ones for DNNs of similar sizes, which implies that the models $\F^{(1)}$ and $\F^{(2)}$ are appropriate for MNIST and CIFAR-10.